 The history and geography of the first century A.D. is a very large subject.

-In some of its sections our knowledge is extremely limited, but in others we know a great deal.
+In many areas of it our knowledge is extremely limited, but regarding other sections we have a great amount of knowledge.
 Comparatively little of this extensive material is involved in the background of the events recorded in the Bible.